-- Knows the difference between and reads fiction and non-fiction texts with purpose and an understanding of the plot and important ideas and characters.
+- Knows the difference between and reads fiction texts (such as Baby Shark) and non-fiction texts (like LEGO Nonfiction: Super Sharks) with purpose and an understanding of the plot and important ideas and characters.

-- Talks about and answers questions about the text he reads.
+- Talks about and answers questions about the text they read.

 - Reads texts aloud at an appropriate speed and with expression.